 The Mob Museum gives a big time museum like the Louvre a run for its money in the areas of high art and culture.
 This museum, and others like it, such as the Erotic Heritage Museum, put Las Vegas squarely on the map of Places To Improve Your Mind If You Had One.

-You will see ancient statues of people without arms in the Louvre; in the Mob Museum you can see people without arms, legs, and heads.
+You can see ancient statues of people without arms in the Louvre.
+Big deal.
+In the Mob Museum you can see people without arms, legs, and heads.
 I’m sure there were some, courtesy of mob surgeons.

 As for paintings, one of the most famous and revered paintings in the world is in the Louvre.
 I am, of course, speaking of the Dogs Playing Poker.

 Actually, it’s the Mona Lisa, and she continues to smirk at us today.
 In the Louvre.

 Mobsters smirk all the time, which is why law enforcement officials and judges get ticked at them.
 Its like when a seventh-grader smirks at you; you want to smack them and then sentence them to life.